gitHubUser82892/AIShell/README.md

+"""
+Copyright (c) 2024 Ryan Mayor
+Licensed under the MIT License.
+See LICENSE file in the project root for full license information.

+AI Service Module: Handles communication with OpenAI API and command generation.
+"""

 # AI Shell Command Assistant

 An AI-powered command-line tool that helps generate and execute shell commands from natural language descriptions.
 This tool uses OpenAI's GPT-4 to convert plain English descriptions into executable shell commands.